-Supporting AFL Victoria and Club Canteens
+Supporting AFL Victoria and safer club canteens

 Victorian clubs competing in leagues affiliated with AFL Victoria can apply for a grant to purchase new electrical or gas equipment for their club’s canteen, to replace aged, faulty and dangerous equipment.